ToolShedTested

 Whether you're felling trees on your property, bucking firewood for winter, or clearing storm damage, a reliable chainsaw is one of the most essential tools you can own.
 We spent over 60 hours testing 7 of the top-rated chainsaws of 2026 — cutting through hardwoods, softwoods, and everything in between to find which models truly deliver on power, safety, and ease of use.

-From battery-powered models that rival gas performance to professional-grade saws built for all-day logging, here are the best chainsaws you can buy right now.
+From battery-powered models that rival gas performance to professional-grade saws built for all-day logging, here are the best chainsaws from this 2026 test group.

 Quick Comparison: Best Chainsaws 2026